modir/using-laminas-framework-book/version2/docs/devenv.md

 host has its own document root directory, allowing you to place your web files anywhere on the system (not only to */var/www/html* directory).

-T> Please note that right now you don't need to create a virtual host, T> we'll do that in chapter [Laminas Skeleton Application](#skeleton).
-Now you just need to have an idea of T> how virtual hosts are created in different Linux distributions.
+> Please note that right now you don't need to create a virtual host,
+> we'll do that in chapter [Laminas Skeleton Application](#skeleton).
+Now you just need to have an idea of
+> how virtual hosts are created in different Linux distributions.

 **In Debian or Ubuntu Linux**